joi-s/jOS/README.md

 # fizbuzOS
-An OS that is just fizbuz
+An OS that im making for fun

+# linux:
 Use "bash buld.sh" to build and run it

 nasm,qemu ,and kvm are required to run it
+# Windows:
+double click qbuild.bat

+nasm , qemu, and python must be installed and added to path